Digital quantum simulation of a (1+1)D SU(2) lattice gauge theory with ion qudits: Encoding into trapped-ion qudits

 The native qudit-gate scheme outlined in the previous section, offers the advantage of achieving an exceptionally short circuit depth.
 Nevertheless, the implementation of this method presents technical challenges, primarily stemming from the requirement for fine-tuned calibration of all driven transitions, see Sec.~\ref{Sec.experiment}.
 Fortunately, this demand can be released by an intermediate scheme relying on the simultaneous driving of only two distinct disjoint transitions.
 The core idea involves decomposing the interaction matrices as $\hat A^{(k)}=\hat \alpha^{(k)}_1+\hat \alpha^{(k)}_2$ and $\hat B^{(k)}=\hat \beta^{(k)}_1+\hat \beta^{(k)}_2$, where $k=1,2$ and

-For this decomposition, in contrast to the earlier approach involving only two entangling gates, a total of 8 operations are required to reproduce the hopping between two neighboring sites.
+is one of the possible decompositions involving only disjoint transitions.
+The following discussion still holds for other possible decomposition choices.
+With this scheme, in contrast to the earlier approach involving only two entangling gates, a total of 8 operations are required to reproduce the hopping between two neighboring sites.
 The different contributions can be once again implemented by simultaneously driving the two target transitions with a pair of bi-chromatic pulses characterized by Rabi frequencies ($\Omega, \sqrt{2}\Omega$), as illustrated in Fig.~\ref{fig:level}.
 Assuming the validity of the same assumptions employed in the preceding section, we derive the effective Hamiltonian

 where $q,q'=1,2$ and we again set the time step to $d\bar t=2\pi \ell /|\nu-\delta|$.
-As before, the phonon-mediated interaction induces unwanted single qudit transitions that reduce, after re-scaling in the natural units, to twice the same diagonal matrices of in Eq.~\eqref{eq:corr}, $H_{n}= m(-1)^{n}\hat M+g^2\hat C-2H_{A^2}-2H_{B^2}$.
+As before, the phonon-mediated interaction induces unwanted single qudit transitions that reduce, after re-scaling in the natural units, to twice the same diagonal matrices of in Eq.~\eqref{eq:corr}, $\hat H_{n}= m(-1)^{n}\hat M_n+g^2\hat C_n-2\hat H_n^{A^2}-2\hat H_n^{B^2}$.